sebastianangermund/orbits/README.md

 ```

 ## play
-`playground.py` is a dashbord where you can play with different initial condition for a "protoplanetary disk", a.k.a. early solarsystem.
+Edit `playground.py` to generate a simulation.
 In `simulations` there are a few template simulations for inspiration.

 ## Modules